lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 0 - 23 July 2022.md

 When rolling a new character after character death, the limitation on rolling stats in order is removed.

-**2. Sourcebooks:** Player’s Handbook, Sword Coast Adventurer’s Guide, Volo’s Guide to monsters, Tasha’s Couldron of Everything*, Fizban’s Treasury of dragons.
+**2. Sourcebooks:** Player’s Handbook, Sword Coast Adventurer’s Guide, Volo’s Guide to monsters, Tasha’s Cauldron of Everything*, Xanathar's Guide to Everything, Fizban’s Treasury of dragons.

 *Tasha’s character creation options are disabled, class options and spells are enabled*